Star Trek VI: The Undiscovered Country: Effects

-Meyer came upon the idea of having assassins in special boots kill a weightless Gorkon after searching for a novel way to "blow away" the character in space that had not been seen before.
+Meyer came upon the idea of having assassins kill a weightless Gorkon after searching for a novel way to "blow away" the character in space that had not been seen before.
 The final sequence married physical effects and stuntwork with computer graphics.
 Responsibility for shooting the live action footage fell to the second unit under Jaffe's direction.
 While the sequence read well on paper, there was not enough time or money to do the effects "the right way"—for example, shooting the actors on a bluescreen and then inserting them into the Klingon corridors.
 Jaffe noted that the low-tech method of suspending actors by wires helped the final effect, because as photographed by John Fante, few wires had to be removed digitally in post-production; sets were constructed so that the harsh lighting obscured wires, and entire sets were constructed on their sides so that by pulling actors up and down on the rotated sets, the characters appeared to float sideways.
 These sets were on gimbals so that the movement of the actors and sets created a floating effect.
 The shot of two Klingons killed and thrown back down a corridor by phaser blasts was simulated by positioning the camera at the bottom of a corridor set.
 The set was placed on its end in the tallest soundstage at Paramount, so that the camera looked up towards the ceiling.
 In this position, the wires were hidden by the actors as they ascended the corridor.